 We believe that through developmental cognitive neuroscience, mindfulness training, social emotional learning and positive psychology, our staff and children will reduce stress, build resilience and self-regulation to optimise their capacity for the learning journey at Explore & Develop.

-Libby Klingberg owns and operates Explore & Develop North Ryde and Macquarie Park which were established nearly 8 years ago.
+Libby Klingberg owns and operates Explore & Develop North Ryde and Macquarie Park which we opened in April 2010.
 She has a wealth of early childhood experience; Libby is a Pediatric Occupational Therapist and holds a Diploma in Early Childhood Education.

 The service has the highest possible accreditation rating ‘Exceeding National Quality Standards’ as awarded by the NSW Department of Education.

 By engaging an Outdoor Learning Coordinator and a minibus, this allows us to provide valuable experiences in the greater outdoors.
 All age groups travel on excursions to discover that we belong to a wider community, allowing us to build relationships with local initiatives and services.
 Key programs include Bush School and Swim School.

 We follow a primary caregiver model and ensure the same educators remain with the same group of children for the first three years of their life to ensure healthy brain development.